 It is soluble in water, and it starts melting at approximately 145°F (119°C).
 This might be a handy information for cooking purposes.
 Its caloric value is less than 0.2 kcal/g for daily intakes not exceeding 25 g/day (which is slightly less than an ounce a day).

 The fermentation method obviously differs from synthetic manufacturing of artificial sweeteners like sucralose.
-Splenda is the famous sucralose brand name.
+Splenda is a famous sucralose brand name.
 Erythritol, accompanied by steviol glycoside, is an ingredient of Truvia.
 If you want to use solely erythritol, Sukrin is one of the most known brands you can find pretty much worldwide.
 We also recommend Erythritol from So Nourished.

 Animal studies of erythritol